Coupled system of electrons and exciton-polaritons: Screening, dynamical effects, and superconductivity: Conclusions

 Another widely used approach that we employed to calculate $T_\mathrm{c}$ is the Eliashberg equations, where the momentum dependence of the gap and renormalization functions is neglected, and only the frequency dependence is retained.
 Taking realistic values of the Coulomb pseudopotential which characterizes the effective electron-electron repulsion competing with the polariton-induced attraction, we obtain $T_\mathrm{c}$ close to those found from the aforementioned full numerical solution in TFA.
 The Allen-Dynes formula, which approximates solutions of the Eliashberg equations, also provides the similar results.
 Nevertheless, the assumption of smooth momentum dependence of the gap and renormalization functions is not justified in our case (see Appendix~\ref{Appendix_B}), so care should be taken when transferring the well-established methods of the phonon-mediated superconductivity to other pairing mechanisms.
 The third approach, namely the BCS approximation, where the dynamical effects are neglected, results in extremely high $T_\mathrm{c}$ reaching room temperatures, in agreement with the results of other authors \cite{Laussy_PRL,Laussy_JNP,Cherotchenko,Sedov,Sun_2DMater,Sun_Thesis,Sun_NJP}.
+Appendix~\ref{Appendix_C} is devoted to the origin of such a discrepancy between the Eliashberg and BCS approaches.
+In the BCS approach, the mapping of characteristic energy width of the pairing region (determined by the roton energies in the vicinity of the instability) to the momentum space of electrons distorts the results due to significant mismatch between the electron and bogolon dispersions.
+As a consequence, the energy width of the pairing region in the static BCS approach is determined by the energy of electron excitations possessing the roton momentum, which is 2-3 orders of magnitude larger than the original energy of rotons.
+The latter is taken into account in the dynamical Eliashberg approach.
+This results in the corresponding difference of critical temperatures predicted in the two approaches.
 We conclude that the predictions of room-temperature superconductivity induced by the polariton-BEC mechanism obtained in the BCS approach are highly biased due to the neglection of dynamical effects.
 Other calculations based on the Eliashberg approach that appear in the literature~\cite{Sun_PRR,Julku}, which also predicted high $T_\mathrm{c}$ about tens and hundreds of Kelvins, correctly took into account dynamical effects but neglected the screening of interaction by the 2DEG.